 The UW-Eau Claire chemistry department is nationally recognized as one of the top undergraduate chemistry departments in the country.
 So it's no surprise our graduates are doing big things.
 From working as a research technologist at Mayo Clinic to improving production at 3M to excelling as a lab technician at Berry Global, our graduates go on to work at renowned organizations all over the country.

-Curriculum throughout the chemistry, ACS - general emphasis prepares students to function effectively and professionally as practicing chemists in graduate programs and/or in careers in government or industry labs.
+Curriculum throughout the chemistry, ACS certified program prepares students to function effectively and professionally as practicing chemists in graduate programs and/or in careers in government or industry labs.
 A variety of electives allow you to personalize your education and study the topics that most interest you.

-Learn more about the comprehensive chemistry, ACS - general emphasis major in the UWEC course catalog.
+Learn more about the comprehensive chemistry, ACS certified major in the UWEC course catalog.

 Thinking about a bachelor’s degree in chemistry?
 Here are other programs you may be interested in exploring.